 You can download many of these games and more to use with WinUAE at archive.org.

 Let’s take a look at 22 of the best Commodore Amiga Games.

 The original and arguably best Lemmings game.
 Lemmings was a breakthrough at the time for Psygnosis in terms of sales and the legacy it has left behind.
 First released on the Amiga and then ported to pretty much every other system at the time, Lemmings has secured its place in gaming history.

 The game has you guiding Lemmings across each level to the exit, using a range of skills that are limited to a fixed number of uses.
 And that’s it, easy to pick up, with a good learning curve – That is the beauty of this game, the perfect balance of challenge and fun with excellent visuals and music to entertain you.
-One of the greatest Amiga games without doubt.
+One of the great Amiga games without doubt.

 Speedball 2: Brutal Deluxe – 1990

 A futuristic blend of sports which culminate in the cyberpunk game of Speedball.
 Sequel to the original Speedball game, Speedball 2: Brutal Deluxe has a much more zoomed in field of view now with 9 players on your team rather than the original 5.
 The action is fast and challenging as you try to beat down opponents and steal the ball from them.